DoNormaal

 DoNormaal, also known as Christianne Kenrieke Elise Karefa-Johnson, is an American rapper and actress.
-She emerged on the Seattle music scene in the early 2010s and is known for her experimental style and thought-provoking lyrics.
+She emerged on the Seattle music scene in the early 2010s and is known for her experimental style and lyricism.

 Early life and education

 Christianne Kenrieke Elise Karefa-Johnson, professionally known as DoNormaal, was born in Long Beach, California, into a lineage of historically prominent black individuals from across the globe, including West Africa, the Caribbean, the United States, and South America.
 She is one of five siblings and has a twin sister, Gabriella Karefa-Johnson, a stylist and fashion editor.

 Her maternal grandfather, John Karefa-Smart, was a prince of the chiefdom of Rotifunk in Sierra Leone and played a pivotal role in the country’s independence from Britain in 1961.
 Her maternal grandmother, Rena Joyce Waller Karefa-Smart, was the first Black woman to graduate from Yale Divinity School and the first to earn a ThD (Doctor of Theology) from Harvard.

 On her father Kenrick Karefa-Johnson's side her lineage includes Guyana’s first Black physician, as well as Ken “Snakehips” Johnson, the leader of Britain’s influential West Indian Dance Orchestra active in the 1930s.
 Her paternal grandmother, of Trinidadian and Bajan descent, immigrated to the United States in the 1960s in search of better educational opportunities for her children.
 DoNormaal’s father, an urban planner, died shortly after her birth at the age of 42.

 Following her father’s death, her family relocated frequently, including a year spent in Sierra Leone before the civil war forced their departure.
 They eventually settled in Southern California when she was six years old, though her childhood remained nomadic as they moved between cities under the care of her mother, Suzanne.

 DoNormaal studied poetry at and received her Bachelor's degree from Sarah Lawrence College in Bronxville, New York.